Gracey0201/FinalProject/README.md

     WHERE ST_Intersects(e.rast, c.geom)
 );`

 _the query ran successful but it retured no output.
-So I could not continue with my initial objective of creating a 1 meter sea level rise, so I could not analyze and map areas along the coast of Massachusetts that are susceptible to inundation from rising sea levels_
+So, I could not continue with my initial objective of creating a 1 meter sea level rise, therefore could analyze and map areas along the coast of Massachusetts that are susceptible to inundation from rising sea levels_

 ## Coastal Zone Analysis: Understanding Infrastructure and Habitat Dynamics in Massachusetts
 This focuses on analyzing various aspects of infrastructure (such as buildings, roads, and healthcare centers) and ecological habitat dynamics within the Massachusetts coastal zone, with the aim of understanding spatial relationships, assess impacts, which will inform decision-making processes related to coastal zone management and conservation.

 _Identify Infrastructure within the Coastal Zone_

 The query selects infrastructure features (buildings, cropland, community health centers, roads) that fall within the Massachusetts coastal zone boundary, which helps in identifying the extent of human activities and infrastructure development within the coastal zone.

 `SELECT